Sverre03/Sanntid-Heis/elev_algo/README.md

    - The executable is called `ttk4145demoelevator`
  - Start the elevator server or simulator before starting this demo program

-The config file [elevator.con](elevator.con) can be edited to change the behaviour of the elevator.
+The config file [elevator.con](elevator.con) can be edited to change the behavior of the elevator.
 The elevator program must be restarted in order for the saved changes to take effect.

 Implementation notes